 Our spending habits are typically that – habits.
 We habitually spend money on things that are not necessary, but ‘feel’ necessary because we are so used to doing them.
 Whenever we need to really pinch our money belt tightly, these are the first things we do to help free up some cash.

-• Cut back on grooming.
-This doesn’t mean become a caveman or cavewoman in the interim, but if you can stretch haircuts out a week or two, hold off on manicures every week, you can tuck away that excess and build your emergency fund faster.
+- Cut back on grooming.
+This doesn’t mean becoming a caveman or cavewoman in the interim, but if you can stretch haircuts out a week or two, and hold off on manicures every week, you can tuck away that excess, and build your emergency fund faster.

-• Cancel warehouse memberships.
-Costco and Sams and BJ’s are great for helping us spend money on items we REALLY don’t need.
-A practical way is to just not visit for a little while if you don’t need to, but if it means canceling a membership to be extreme, then that may be the solution for you.
-The idea here is not to throw out your budget and source the best prices, but to stay away from those places that may cause you to spend frivolously.
-Think about that joke…I went to Target to buy toilet paper and spent $150.
-Somehow, Target just makes us want to spend more, even if we don’t need to.
+- Cancel warehouse memberships.
+Costco, Sams, and BJ’s are great for helping us spend money on items we REALLY don’t need.
+A practical way is to just not visit for a little while if you don’t need to.
+But if it means canceling a membership to be extreme, then that may be the solution for you.

 - Take on a part-time job – even if is only for two months, make that two months count and put that money into your EF.

 - Do handyman jobs in your neighborhood like lawn mowing or house cleaning or pet sitting or painting